Loara/HDLNext/DOC.md

    **EDIT:** I've taken a look at Lucid, which have a very similar syntax to this language and tries to achieve the same goal but it has already been adopted by some FPGA manifacturers.
 However, some things are handled differently, for example synchronized signals.

 2. Wire types and constants

+   This language is strongly types, that is every port and every wire must have a type and two wires/ports can be connected if and only if they have the same type.
+Currently the following types are defined:

+   + Basic types
+     - `logic`
+     - `void`
+   + Arrays
+   + Struct

    In VHDL/Verilog every port/signal must have a type.
 Usually you would assign to a single wire connection a logical type that also handles a wide class of states other than `0` and `1`, for example: high impedance `Z`, uninitialized `U`, unknown/runtime error `X`, anything goes `-`.
 In VHDL you can use `std_logic`/`std_ulogic` type whereas in Verilag you can use `wire`.
 In this language such type is called `logic` like in Verilog.